kedacore/keda-docs/content/docs/2.15/scalers/redis-sentinel-lists.md

 - `addresses` - Comma separated list of host:port format.
 - `hosts` - Comma separated list of hostname of the Redis Sentinel nodes.
 If specified, the `ports` should also be specified.
 - `ports` - Comma separated list of ports of the Redis Sentinel nodes.
 If specified, the `hosts` should also be specified.
-- `sentinelMaster` - The name of the master in Sentinel to get the Redis server address for.
+- `sentinelMaster` - The name of the primary (still referred to as the 'master' in Sentinel) to get the Redis server address for.

 **Authentication:**